Welcome!

 It is a society for everyone, from the beginner to the most advanced genealogist.

 We are now meeting in person!
 Please join us on the third Monday of each month at 2 pm at the Bedford Public Library (2424 Forest Ridge Dr., Bedford, Texas).
+Please note: Due to scheduling conflicts with the Bedford Public Library, some meetings will be held via Zoom.
+Don't miss out on these fantastic opportunities!
 For information about joining, please see our Join Us page.

 All visitor's welcome!